PoisotLab/ms_network_prediction/reviews.md

 (as per above).
 Furthermore, clarification needs to be made if performance metrics were derived from the raw or the slightly inflated data.

-> we now refer to a preprint (Poisot et al 2021 - l.
+> We now refer to a preprint (Poisot et al 2021 - l.
 117) as rationale - which shows
 > that slightly inflating the dataset with positive interactions enables us to
-> counterbalance sampling biases
+> counterbalance sampling biases.

 **Becker et al 2020:** I am aware of this study and its limitations.
 Here, it is presented in the same way peer-reviewed studies are (see below), without discussing